nepenth/knowledge-base/README.md

 ### Personal Development <a name="personal-development"></a>
-"Personal Development in tech focuses on enhancing professionals' skills, health, and productivity for optimal performance."
-(159 characters)
+"Personal Development in tech focuses on optimizing your mind & body for peak performance; Goal Setting for career growth, Health & Wellness for sustainable productivity."
 *Subcategories: Goal Setting And Achievement, Health And Wellness* *Items: 2*